-Make Korean Dalgona candy with this easy recipe using sugar and baking soda.
-Enjoy the fun and traditional method of making this popular squid game candy in a soup ladle.
+Make Korean Dalgona candy easily with just sugar and baking soda!
+Follow this fun, traditional method to recreate the popular Squid Game candy using a soup ladle.

 Dalgona, Korean sugar candy, and a soup ladle are shown with cookie cutters.